Something Wicked This Way Comes (film): Critical response

 Gene Siskel of the Chicago Tribune gave the film 2 stars out of 4 and wrote that it "opens promisingly" but has a script which "tries to cram too much material into one story" and a climax that "couldn't be more disappointing", with "neon special effects that overwhelm the last half hour of the movie.
-The result is an oddball combination of a Twilight Zone episode with the climactic, zapping-the-Nazis scene from Raiders of the Lost Ark".
+The result is an oddball combination of a Twilight Zone episode with the climactic, zapping-the-Nazis scene from Raiders of the Lost Ark."

-Richard Harrington of The Washington Post criticized the "lethargic" pace, "stolid acting", and special effects that "are shockingly poor for 1983 (a time-machine carousel is the only effective sequence on that front)".
+Richard Harrington of The Washington Post criticized the "lethargic" pace, "stolid acting", and special effects that "are shockingly poor for 1983 (a time-machine carousel is the only effective sequence on that front)."

-Tom Milne of The Monthly Film Bulletin lamented that "the novel's texture has been thinned out so ruthlessly that little is left, but the bare bones; and all they add up to, shorn of the slightly self-conscious Faulknerian poetics of Bradbury's style, is a dismayingly schoolmarmish moral tale about fathers and sons, the vanity of illusions, and homespun recipes for dealing with demons ('Happiness makes them run')".
+Tom Milne of The Monthly Film Bulletin lamented: "The novel's texture has been thinned out so ruthlessly that little is left, but the bare bones; and all they add up to, shorn of the slightly self-conscious Faulknerian poetics of Bradbury's style, is a dismayingly schoolmarmish moral tale about fathers and sons, the vanity of illusions, and homespun recipes for dealing with demons ('Happiness makes them run')."

-Christopher John reviewed Something Wicked This Way Comes in Ares Magazine #15 and commented that "if the chance ever comes your way to take this one in, grab it.
-Rarely does such a quiet, yet strong picture get made in this country".
+Christopher John reviewed the film in Ares Magazine #15 and commented that "if the chance ever comes your way to take this one in, grab it.
+Rarely does such a quiet, yet strong picture get made in this country."

-Colin Greenland reviewed Something Wicked This Way Comes for Imagine magazine, and stated that "this is one for the SFX connoisseur, a visual feast".
+Colin Greenland, reviewing Something Wicked This Way Comes for Imagine magazine, called it "one for the SFX connoisseur, a visual feast".

-As of August 2022, the film holds a 59% rating on Rotten Tomatoes, based on 32 reviews.
-The consensus reads: "True terror and typical Disney wholesomeness clash uncomfortably in Something Wicked This Way Comes".
+As of November 2025, the film holds a 63% rating on Rotten Tomatoes, based on 35 reviews.
+The consensus reads: "True terror and typical Disney wholesomeness clash uncomfortably in Something Wicked This Way Comes."

 Accolades

-It won the 1984 Saturn Award for Best Fantasy Film and Saturn Award for Best Writing; it was nominated for five others, including best music for James Horner and best supporting actor for Jonathan Pryce.
-The film was also nominated for the Hugo Award for Best Dramatic Presentation and Grand Jury Prize at the Avoriaz Fantastic Film Festival.
+The film won the 1984 Saturn Award for Best Fantasy Film and Saturn Award for Best Writing, and was nominated for five others, including best music for James Horner and best supporting actor for Jonathan Pryce.
+It was also nominated for the Hugo Award for Best Dramatic Presentation and Grand Jury Prize at the Avoriaz Fantastic Film Festival.

+Home media

+The film was released by Walt Disney Studios Home Entertainment on Blu-ray for the first time on September 07, 2021, as a Disney Movie Club exclusive, which has since closed and therefore this is out of print.

+The film is noticeably absent from streaming on Disney+ and UK film database 'tv-films.co.uk' has no record of the film being shown in the UK on TV.

+On October 3, 2025, it was made available to stream on Disney+, making it the first time the movie has been available on any streaming service.